numpy/numpy/doc/source/reference/c-api/array.rst

    ufunc with ``nin != 2`` raises a :exc:`ValueError` regardless of ``nout`` or whether a reduction loop is registered.

+.. c:macro:: NPY_METH_get_multi_reduction_initials

+   .. versionadded:: 2.6

+   Registers the per-output reduction identity/initial values, implemented as a :c:type:`PyArrayMethod_GetMultiReductionInitials` function.
+It is the multi-output version of :c:macro:`NPY_METH_get_reduction_initial` and fills one initial value per reduction output instead of a single one.
+   :meth:`~numpy.ufunc.reduce` uses it to seed the accumulators when the reduction is empty or when a ``where=`` mask is given, for a ufunc whose loop also registers a :c:macro:`NPY_METH_get_reduction_loop`.

+   Its signature matches :c:macro:`NPY_METH_get_reduction_initial`, except that the final argument is ``void **initials``, an array of ``nout`` pointers, one per reduction output, each pointing to the buffer to fill.
+The *reduction_is_empty* argument and the -1/0/1 return value have the same meaning as for :c:macro:`NPY_METH_get_reduction_initial`.
+A return of 1 must fill every output.

+   A method may register at most one of :c:macro:`NPY_METH_get_reduction_initial` and ``NPY_METH_get_multi_reduction_initials``.
+The latter supports single-output reductions too.
+For a ufunc with more than one output it must be paired with a :c:macro:`NPY_METH_get_reduction_loop`, otherwise :meth:`~numpy.ufunc.reduce` is unreachable and the identity would never be used.
+See :ref:`c-api.reduction-loop-tutorial` for a worked example.

 Flags
 ~~~~~